An

 for support

-The Major Transition in My Life was in 1977…
+The Major Transitions in My Life were in 1977…

-After my January, ’77 BMH Hanover surgery, Jane & I left Soltau in March to stay at her parent’s house in Eastleigh, Hampshire for 2+ months;
+& I left Soltau in March, staying at her parent's house in Eastleigh, Hampshire for 2+ months;

 I drove up & back to